Comprehensive Ophthalmology

 Cataract:

-this a graded surgical training plan is devised for SICS + IOL.
-After the fellow
+a graded surgical training plan is devised for SICS + IOL.
+After the

-demonstrates adequate compectency and has completed a minimum of 25 cases,
+fellow demonstrates adequate compectency and has completed a minimum

-phaco training schedule is put in place.
-Accelerated training of steps can be done using
+schedule is put in place.
+Accelerated training of steps can be done

 At the end of the fellowship the fellow should have performed